Welcome to LightlyStudio!¶

 Create a file named

-example_video.pywith the following contents:example_video.pyimport lightly_studio as ls # Download the example dataset (will be skipped if it already exists) dataset_path = ls.utils.download_example_dataset(download_dir="dataset_examples") # Create a dataset and populate it with videos. dataset = ls.VideoDataset.create() dataset.add_videos_from_path(path=f"{dataset_path}/youtube_vis_50_videos/train/videos") # Start the UI server. ls.start_gui() -
+example_video.pywith the following contents:example_video.pyimport lightly_studio as ls # Download the example dataset (will be skipped if it already exists) dataset_path = ls.utils.download_example_dataset(download_dir="dataset_examples") # Create a dataset and populate it with videos. dataset = ls.VideoDataset.load_or_create() dataset.add_videos_from_path(path=f"{dataset_path}/youtube_vis_50_videos/train/videos") # Start the UI server. ls.start_gui() -

 Run